peacalm/cpp-maglev/README.md

   auto ret = b.pick_with_auto_hash(i);
   ret.node->incr_load();
   b.global_load().incr_load();
-  // Heartbeat should better be called in another thread in real application if (i > 0 && i % 100 == 0) { b.heartbeat(); }
+  // Heartbeat should better be called in another thread as a cron job in real application if (i > 0 && i % 100 == 0) { b.heartbeat(); }
 }
 ```